arttupii/EspNowFloodingMesh/README.md

-# Arduino EspNow flooding mesh network
+# Arduino EspNow flooding mesh network with mqtt

 Includes:
 - Mesh usb adapter codes (for esp32/esp2866).
 - Mesh gateway codes (Convert messages between mesh network and MQTT broker)
-- Slave node codes (Slave node can read sensors, control switches/lights or something else)
+- Slave node example codes (Slave node can read sensors, control switches/lights or something else)

 ##### Features:
 - Works on EspNow broadcast
 - Nearly instant connection after poweron
 - Maximum number of slave nodes: unlimited
 - Flooding mesh support
+- a message cache.
+If a received packet is already found in the cache --> it will not be retransmitted or handled again
 - Mesh nodes use MQTT service (subscribe/publish)
 - Master node (USBAdapter=ESP32 or ESP2866) is connected to RaspberryPi's USB port
 - Each Nodes can communicate with each other